DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 adept at sailing (i.e., certain skill checks) than others.
 Coming to a new land as an outsider might be a [Vulnerability](#Choose-Your-Vulnerabilities), as described below.

+Characters beginning their journey at level 1 are relatively unskilled.
+They may have had one profession for many years, but should not have any significant experience adventuring or traveling beyond the borders of the comfort zone shared by their peers.

 ## Choose Your Role

 Your Role describes how your character navigates challenges.
 While a Defender might